alan-zhao9655/csc413_project/README.md

 # CSC413 Final Project

 ## Project Goal
 The aim of this project is to harness the transformative power of image style transfer in the realm of digital art and design.
-By leveraging advanced Deep Learning (DL) algorithms and datasets such as Microsoft COCO and select Kaggle collections, we seek to innovate within this space.
+By leveraging advanced Deep Learning (DL) algorithms and Microsoft COCO dataset, we seek to innovate within this space.
 Our mission is to empirically evaluate a spectrum of DL algorithms for image style transfer, gauging their efficacy through both quantitative measures like style coherence and processing efficiency, and qualitative assessments concerning content integrity.

 ## Prior Work
 1. **Image Style Transfer Using Convolutional Neural Networks**: Introduces a seminal approach for merging the content of a target image with the style of a source image through Convolutional Neural Networks (CNNs), utilizing content and style representation techniques.